 The visual cues of the French restaurant are often similar to our American ones: a window-filled façade, a menu posted outside the door for easy reviewing and the dash of busy waiters crossing the room carrying plates of attractively-presented dishes.
 But don’t be fooled by appearances.
 As often is the case when we cross cultures, things may look the same, but beware.
-Expectations and protocol inside the French restaurant are quite different from what we experience in an American dining establishment.
+French restaurant etiquette is quite different from what we experience in an American dining establishment.

 Respect the Hours